chatwoot/docs/docs/user-guide/profile-settings.md

 title: "Profile Settings"
 ---

-User can set Profile details by following the below steps.
+You can update your profile details from profile settings page.
+Navigate to profile settings by clicking on 3 dots on the bottom left corner of the screen.
+On the menu that opens up choose profile settings.
 Click on 3 dots on the Left hand side corner of the screen.
 Next Click on Profile Settings.

 <div align="center">